Selene0623/WDL-ScriptHook/README.md

 Copy `out/dinput8.dll` to: `.local/share/Steam/steamapps/common/WatchDogs_Legion/bin`

 4. Launch Game
 You see the splash screen then nothing?
 Good - it's working.
-I told you it was RIP.
+I told you it was WIP.